SunStone-Secure-LLC/OSCAL-Plugfest-2025/README.md

 [Link to OSCAL Foundation Open Letter to FedRAMP](https://github.com/FedRAMP/rev5-continuous-monitoring-cwg/discussions/35)

+## Tool Identification
+List out the different files tested.
+Which ones work and which did not.
+For the ones that did not work, do you know why it failed?

+If Yes,
+What would be the recommended fix.
+Please Submit a Github Issue OR Add the information in the readme for each folder type.

 ## 📂 Repository Structure
 Each top-level directory represents a distinct OSCAL model:
 ```